fasiha/ebisu/README.md

 Ebisu is a public-domain library that answers these two questions.
 It is intended to be used by software developers writing quiz apps, and provides a simple API to deal with these two aspects of scheduling quizzes:
 - `predictRecall` gives the current recall probability for a given fact.
-- `updateRecall` adjusts the belief about future recall probability given a quiz result.
+- `updateRecall` adjusts the future recall probability after a quiz testing that fact.

-Behind these two simple functions, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and exponential forgetting.

-With this system, quiz applications can move away from “daily review piles” caused by less flexible scheduling algorithms.
-For instance, a student might have only five minutes to study today; an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.

-Ebisu also enables apps to provide an infinite stream of quizzes for students who are cramming.
+Behind this simple API, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and a power-law model of forgetting.
+Thanks to these probabilistic foundations, Ebisu allows quiz applications to move away from “daily review piles” caused by less flexible scheduling algorithms.
+For instance, a student might have only five minutes to study today—an app using Ebisu can ensure that only the facts most in danger of being forgotten are presented for review.
+And since every fact always has a recall probability at any given time, Ebisu also enables apps to provide an infinite stream of quizzes for students who are cramming.
 Thus, Ebisu intelligently handles over-reviewing as well as under-reviewing.

+The probabilistic foundation also allows Ebisu to handle a rich variety of quiz types:
+- of course you have your binary quizzes, i.e., pass/fail;
+- you also have Duolingo-style quizzes where the student got X points out of a maximum of Y points (binomial quizzes);
+- you can even customize the probability that the student “passed” the quiz conditional on them having actually forgotten the fact—this is handy for deweighting multiple-choice quizzes where you can’t be *sure* that the student remembered the fact even when they picked the right choice.
+This is also very useful for reader apps where the readers can click on words they don’t know: the fact that they *didn’t* click on a word suggests that they know it but doesn’t prove it.
+Ebisu’s probabilistic foundation makes it easy to handle such quiz types.

+In summary, Ebisu has been able to support creative quiz apps with innovative review systems, not just simple pass/fail flashcards.

-This document is a literate source: it contains a detailed mathematical description of the underlying algorithm as well as source code for a Python implementation (requires Scipy and Numpy).
+This document contains both a detailed mathematical description of the underlying algorithm as well as the software API it exports.
 Separate implementations in other languages are detailed below.

-The next section is a [Quickstart](#quickstart) guide to setup and usage.
-See this if you know you want to use Ebisu in your app.
+The next sections are installation and an [API Quickstart](#api-quickstart).

 Then in the [How It Works](#how-it-works) section, I contrast Ebisu to other scheduling algorithms and describe, non-technically, why you should use it.

 Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically.
-If you like Beta-distributed random variables, conjugate priors, and marginalization, this is for you.
-You’ll also find the key formulas that implement `predictRecall` and `updateRecall` here.
+If you like nonlinear-transformed Beta-distributed random variables and weighted ensembles, this is for you.

-> Nerdy details in a nutshell: Ebisu begins by positing a [Beta prior](https://en.wikipedia.org/wiki/Beta_distribution) on recall probability at a certain time.
-As time passes, the recall probability decays exponentially, and Ebisu handles that nonlinearity exactly and analytically—it requires only a few [Beta function](http://mathworld.wolfram.com/BetaFunction.html) evaluations to predict the current recall probability.
-Next, a *quiz* is modeled as a [binomial trial](https://en.wikipedia.org/wiki/Binomial_distribution) whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
-Ebisu approximates the non-standard posterior with a new Beta distribution by matching its mean and variance, which are also analytically tractable, and require a few evaluations of the Beta function.
+> Nerdy details in a nutshell: Ebisu begins by positing a logarithmically-weighted ensemble of [Beta priors](https://en.wikipedia.org/wiki/Beta_distribution) on recall probability at logarithmically-spaced times.
+As time passes, each atom’s proposed recall probability decays exponentially, but the weighted ensemble-average follows the psychologically-verified power law distribution.
+Ebisu can handle the nonlinear exponential exactly and analytically but also allows an approximation that quiz apps could in SQL—the *exact* value of the current recall probability needs a few [Beta function](http://mathworld.wolfram.com/BetaFunction.html) evaluations, but the approximation just needs `exp`, the exponential.
+>
+> Next, a *quiz* is modeled as a [binomial trial](https://en.wikipedia.org/wiki/Binomial_distribution), whose underlying probability is each atom’s non-conjugate nonlinearly-transformed Beta random variables (a few Beta function calls).
+Ebisu computes the moments of each atom’s posterior to construct a new Beta distribution, applying the likelihood update to atoms’ weights.

-Finally, the [Source Code](#source-code) section presents the literate source of the library, including several tests to validate the math.
+Finally, in the [Source Code](#source-code) section, we describe the software testing done to validate the math, including tests comparing Ebisu’s output to Monte Carlo sampling.

+A quick note on history.
+This document discusses Ebisu v3, which is the *ensemble* extension of v2’s Beta-on-recall.
+If you are interested, see the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md) for details and a migration guide.

 ## Quickstart